diegocamlooker/Kickstarter/ks_boardgames.md

    frameborder='0'>
 </iframe></p>

 This makes a lot of sense as Modern Board Games popularity raise started in Germany on the 90's (Catan, Carcassone, etc), and got spread over Europe soon after.
 EU has a more traditional business system: publishers and games coming to Retail.
-US doesn't have that many established publishers, so geeks/FLGS/online shops needs to order them from overseas at a high cost.
+US doesn't have that many established publishers, so geeks/FLGS/online shops needs to order them from overseas at a high cost, turning KS a good alternative.

 > Tip 4: If you want to play a safe bet, move to France.
 Another example: World Cup.